Plaster by Orciani

 Where it works, where it does not

-German Schmear belongs on porous masonry.
-Brick, natural stone, soft block, terracotta.
+German Schmear belongs on porous masonry: brick, natural stone, soft block, terracotta.
 Anything mineral that the lime mortar can bond to mechanically and chemically.
 On these walls the wash behaves the way the architect drew it: partial coverage, breathable surface, integral color, no peel cycle.

 It does not belong over painted brick without a full strip and prime.
 A film coating between the lime mortar and the brick destroys the mechanical key, and the schmear will lift in sheets.
 If a wall has been previously painted, the honest answer is either a full strip back to bare masonry (slow, expensive, often partial) or a different finish strategy altogether.
 The studio will say so before sample-boarding the wrong assembly.